South Kasai: Ethnicity

 Before the start of the colonial period, the region of South Kasai formed part of the Luba Empire, a federation of local kingdoms with a degree of cultural uniformity.
 During the 17th and 18th centuries, the Baluba spread across large parts of the Kasai-Katanga savannah along the Kasai river basin and eventually developed into a number of ethnic subgroups, notably the Luba-Kasai and the Luba-Katanga.
 Although never united into a single centralised state, the groups retained a degree of emotional attachment based around shared origin myths and cultural practices.
 Other groups, like the Songye and the Kanyok, also had long histories in the Kasai region.

 One of the major legacies of colonial rule in Kasai was the arbitrary redivision of the population into new ethnic groups.
 Despite the shared language (Tshiluba) and culture of the two groups, colonial administrators believed the inhabitants of the Lulua river area to be ethnically different from the Baluba and dubbed them the Bena Lulua.
-The colonists believed the Baluba to be more intelligent, hardworking and open to new ideas than the Bena Lulua who were believed to be more reactionary and stupid.
+The colonists believed the Baluba to be more intelligent, hardworking and open to new ideas than the Bena Lulua.
 As a result, from the 1930s, the state began to treat the two groups differently and applied different policies to each and promoted the Baluba to positions above other ethnicities.

 During the 1950s when the Belgians began to fear that the rise of a powerful Luba elite would become a threat to colonial rule, the administration began to support Lulua organisations.
 This further contributed to the growing ethnic polarisation between the two groups.
 In 1952, an organisation called the Lulua Frères (Lulua Brothers) was established to campaign for socio-economic advancement of the Lulua group and became an unofficial representative of the Bena Lulua.
 In 1959, Luba-Lulua animosity was brought to a head by the discovery of a colonial proposal to move Luba farmers out of Lulua land to the less fertile land on Luba territory.
 As a result, hostility increased and violent clashes broke out.
 In August 1959, Luba demonstrations against the plan which were violently repressed by the colonial military and police.